gerogiordano08/trade_registry/README.md

 currency values and percentage performance with a single click.
 ---
 ### 3. Professional User Interface
-- **Modern Navigation:**
+- **Streamlined Access Architecture**
-A sleek, dark-themed navbar with user profile management and intuitive dropdowns.
+An intuitive navigation framework designed to centralize user profile management and technical support modules.
 - **Interactive Help Center:**
 A dedicated support section featuring Bootstrap accordions for FAQs and direct technical contact.